Wildfire Brazilian Jiu-Jitsu

 What is Brazilian Jiu-Jitsu?

 The short version: Brazilian Jiu-Jitsu is a grappling and self-defense martial art.
-The main focus is controlling any altercation without relying on size or strength and, if needed, finishing the altercation with a choke or joint lock.
-Utilizing leverage and physics jiu-jitsu aims to achieve maximum efficiency with minimum effort.
+The main focus is controlling any altercation without relying on size or strength and, if needed, finishing the altercation with a choke, joint lock, or pin.
+Utilizing leverage and physics, jiu-jitsu aims to achieve maximum efficiency with minimum effort.

 What is the difference between Gracie Jiu-Jitsu and Brazilian Jiu-Jitsu?

 Gracie Jiu-Jitsu is a brand name affiliated directly with Helio Gracie, who is almost universally regarded as the father of Brazilian Jiu-Jitsu.
 Any school advertising Gracie Jiu-Jitsu absolutely should be able to track the lineage of their instructors and ranking belts all the way back to Helio Gracie himself.
 While there are some minor differences in curriculum, training methods, and philosophy, the main difference is the same as the difference between Kleenex and Tissues.